 Blurb about why Forefront rocks, caption for photo

-Permanent endowments fund general operating and program grants to nonprofits, provide stable funding during economic downturns and emergencies, and may be used for loan collateral and capital projects.
-Any nonprofit may establish a permanent endowment at a community foundation.
+The Illinois Gives Act incentivizes charitable giving by Illinois taxpayers, at all income levels, by authorizing a state income tax credit for 25% of gifts to qualified community foundations’ permanent endowments as of 1/1/25.
+Donor advised funds are excluded.
+Permanent endowments may fund general operating and program grants to nonprofits, provide stable funding during economic downturns and emergencies, and may be used for loan collateral and capital projects.
+Any nonprofit may establish a permanent endowment by contacting their local community foundation.

 X